Frequently Asked

 - How do I contact Nightshift Lane?

-- Email mark@nightshiftlane.com or use the enquiry form on the homepage.
-Response is same business day for email; faster for phone (Conductor tier customers get a direct mobile number).
-Out-of-hours we monitor critical alerts via push notification — site outages get attention immediately, regardless of time of day.
+- Email [email protected] or use the enquiry form on the homepage.
+Response is same business day for email; Tier 3 adds a 60-minute Priority 1 response acknowledgement any time of day or night.
+Out-of-hours we monitor critical alerts via push notification: site outages get attention immediately, regardless of time of day.

 - What's monitored on my site?

-- HTTP availability and response time, SSL certificate validity and expiry, DNS resolution, security header presence, Lighthouse performance/accessibility/best-practices/SEO scores, and AI visibility (Watchtower onwards).
-Caretaker+ also gets weekly Lighthouse trend analysis and security header drift alerts.
-Conductor includes SEO ranking tracking for your target keywords.
+- HTTP availability and response time, SSL certificate validity and expiry, DNS resolution, security header presence, Lighthouse performance/accessibility/best-practices/SEO scores, and AI visibility.
+The higher tiers also get weekly Lighthouse trend analysis and security header drift alerts, and AI visibility tracking is included from Tier 2 up.

 - What's in the monthly report?